jeremy-w/ayadn/README.md

 - list your files stored on your ADN account

-- download a file from your ADN account
+- download your files from your ADN account

 - [and more!](https://github.com/ericdke/ayadn#list-of-commands)